henrypapadatos/AutoBots/README.md

 Here is a vizualisation if the sinusoidal positional encoding as presented in [this](https://kazemnejad.com/blog/transformer_architecture_positional_encoding/) blogpost:
 <img src="https://github.com/henrypapadatos/AutoBots/assets/63106608/6ca6d358-64fe-42c5-acdb-6602bd59741c"  width="80%" height="40%">

 An alternative is to learn the positional encoding as a model parameter, which could provide the model with more flexibility in representing the relationship between time steps.
-As learned positional encoding is becoming increasingly popular (LINK?), we decided to test it within the AutoBot architecture.
+As learned positional encoding is becoming increasingly popular, we decided to test it within the AutoBot architecture.

 ### Multi-layer loss